nbreum15/entitas-vs/README.md

     ![](https://i.imgur.com/ABgIh5y.png)

-    5. Done that is all.
-Create a new components, save the file, and the generation will run automatically.
-All these settings are saved in entitas-vs.cfg in the solution directory.
+    5. That is all.
+Create a new component, save the file, and the generation will run automatically.
+All these settings are saved in entitas-vs.cfg, in the solution directory.